-Dual SIM smartphones can be very useful in certain cases and smartphone manufacturers have started to notice that people want such devices.
+Dual SIM smartphones can be useful in certain cases, and smartphone manufacturers have started to notice that people want such devices.
 As such, more and more Dual SIMs are produced each year.
-However, as you’ve seen in this guide, not all Dual SIM devices work the same, and some Dual SIM implementations are better than others.
+However, as you have seen in this article, not all Dual SIM devices work the same, and some Dual SIM implementations are better than others.
 Let us know about your experience with this technology and what you think about it, in the comments below.